FAQs

 Custom Field Input Types

-When viewing a document, the original file(s) used to create the document are listed above the image.
-Clicking on the original file will allow you to download it, and view it if you have the appropriate software.
+When viewing a document, the original file(s) used to create the document can be accessed in the top bar of the document viewer.
+Clicking on the original file will allow you to download it, and view it locally on your computer.

 You can also choose the Three-dot menu > View original files to view the files in a pop-up window, and download them from there.